UltraEngine/Documentation/CPP_Pixmap_Save.md

 | **flags** | Optional save settings. |

 ## Returns ##
-Returns true if the file was successfully save, otherwise false is returned.
+Returns true if the file was successfully saved, otherwise false is returned.

 ## Remarks ##